-The visit for School-Age Accreditation will include an assessment of randomly selected group(s) that include school-age children.
+The visit for School-Age Accreditation will include an assessment of randomly selected group(s) that includes school-age children.
 Groups will be assessed though observation using the universal criteria and potentially a subset of kindergarten criteria.

 - If all assessed groups meet at least 70% of the criteria assessed, the program’s NAEYC Accreditation will be expanded to include school-age children.
 To reflect this, the program’s NAEYC Accreditation Certificate will be modified.

 - If all assessed groups do not meet at least 70% of the criteria assessed, the program’s NAEYC Accreditation will be maintained but will not include the program’s school-age children.

 The date by which a program submits a School-Age Accreditation Request Form will determine the 6-month visit window during which the School-Age Accreditation Visit will occur.
 School-Age Accreditation Request Forms will be accepted on a rolling basis, so programs may submit the form at any time.
 Eligible programs will receive a visit according to the following schedule.